RobertEichenseer/OpenAI.CognitiveSearch.Multitenant/README.md

 In [Program.cs](./src/SimpleClient/Program.cs) tenant specific search indexes and tenant specific information is created.
 The information is populated to the tenant specific search index.

-The function `PopulateDocumentToIndex()` creates embeddings using the Azure OpenAI instance and the deployed embeddings model.
+The function `PopulateDocumentToIndex()` creates embeddings using the Azure OpenAI instance and the deployed embeddings model and populates the information to the defined tenant specific search index.

 ```csharp
 //**********************************************